concurrent-ai/concurrent/docs/docs.mlflow-parallels.org/docs/files/free-helloworld.md

 ### Login to the UI

 Concurrent for MLflow Free Service UI is available at **https://mlflowui.concurrent-ai.org/**: [click here](https://mlflowui.concurrent-ai.org/ "Concurrent for MLflow Free Service UI"){:target="\_blank"} (This will open a new tab).
-Perform the steps described below to create and run a simple Parallel.
+Perform the steps described below to create and run a simple Concurrent.

 ### Click Concurrent tab

 [![](https://docs.concurrent-ai.org/images/helloworld/hw1.png?raw=true)](https://docs.concurrent-ai.org/images/helloworld/hw1.png?raw=true)

-### Click 'Create Parallel' button
+### Click 'Create Concurrent' button

 [![](https://docs.concurrent-ai.org/images/helloworld/hw2.png?raw=true)](https://docs.concurrent-ai.org/images/helloworld/hw2.png?raw=true)

 Give the parallel a name, **helloworld-test1** in this example.
-Note that the Parallel name has to be unique among all users in the Enterprise.
+Note that the Concurrent name has to be unique among all users in the Enterprise.
 This is necessary in order to allow for sharing of Concurrent.
-It is useful to attach your username to the Parallel's name.
-After successful creation of the Parallel, you will be taken to a page with a list of Concurrent that you have created or have access to.
-Click on the newly created Parallel (helloworld-test1 in this example) and you will be taken to the page for the specific Parallel.
+It is useful to attach your username to the Concurrent's name.
+After successful creation of the Concurrent, you will be taken to a page with a list of Concurrent that you have created or have access to.
+Click on the newly created Concurrent (helloworld-test1 in this example) and you will be taken to the page for the specific Concurrent.
 In this page, click on the **Create Template** button as shown below

 [![](https://docs.concurrent-ai.org/images/helloworld/hw3.png?raw=true)](https://docs.concurrent-ai.org/images/helloworld/hw3.png?raw=true)